 Just as a musical symphony is more than a simple collection of perfectly played notes, an aerobatic sequence must be more than merely flying a set of geometrically precise figures.
 The very best flights will also exhibit attributes such as the placement of figures for optimum judging, balance within the performance zone, and harmony.
-In short, presentation.
+In short, the sequence should not just be flown for the judges, it should be presented to the judges.